Scrivito/scrivito-neoletter-form-widgets/readme.md

 # Captcha Support

-We currently support the Google reCAPTCHA v2 Checkbox challenge and the GDPR compliant Friendly Captcha (paid service).
+We currently support the Google reCAPTCHA v2 Checkbox challenge and the GDPR compliant Friendly Captcha with global endpoint (paid service).
 Follow [these](#google-recaptcha-developer-setup) steps to set up Google reCAPTCHA and [these](#friendly-captcha-setup) steps to setup Friendly Captcha for your site.
 ### Note
 You can only use one of them for your site, but you can change it later if needed.